-The probability density function (pdf) of the distributions were given by Fisher (1915, p.
+The probability density functions (pdf's) of the Wishart distribution were given by Fisher (1915, p.
 510) and Wishart (1928) for the bivariate and general multivariate cases, respectively.
 The derivations tend to be involved with geometric viewpoints (see e.g., Anderson, 2003, Section 7.2) or not self-contained algebra as criticized by Ghosh and Sinha (2002) (for the references of derivations see Srivastava & Khatri, 1979, p.
-73; Anderson, 2003, pp. 256-257).
+73 and Anderson, 2003, pp. 256-257).
 Khatri (1963) showed a brief derivation using an integral of the unity over the constant quadratic forms having the chi-square density.
 Ghosh and Sinha (2002) gave a self-contained concise proof of the Wishart density though it is an indirect method.
-In this note, almost self-contained known proofs and new ones for the uncorrelated and correlated multivariate cases are shown with didactic explanations.
+In spite of frequent use of the Wishart density and its variations in SEM. the derivation of the pdf seems to be often intractable for beginning students/researchers.
+Probably, many of them use the Wishart pdf as if referencing a cook book without understanding the derivation, which is an undesirable situation.
+A relatively concise derivation is to use the characteristic function and its inversion (Wishart & Bartlett, 1933; Wilks, 1962, Section 18.2).
+However, this method requires the Fourier integral theorem or Levy's inversion formula, which may be unfamiliar for beginners.
+In this paper, almost self-contained known proofs and new ones for the uncorrelated and correlated multivariate cases are shown with didactic explanations.

-2. Proofs of the Wishart distributions
+2 Proofs of the Wishart Distributions